aido/AidoATP/README.md

 Advance/Decline Spread algorithm:				ADS_Up and ADS_Down

-Exponential Moving Average algorithm:			EMA_Up and EMA_Down

-Simple Moving Average algorithm:				SMA_Up and SMA_Down

-Any of the above trending algorithms may be used in to make buy / sell decision.
-The trading logic is dynamic and is contained in the configuration file.

-Boolean logic is use with the following parameters for each trading algorithm:

-Advance/Decline Spread algorithm:				ADS_Up and ADS_Down

 Exponential Moving Average algorithm:			EMA_Up and EMS_Down

 Simple Moving Average algorithm:				SMA_Up and SMS_Down